-He attended college through a theatre scholarship, acting in the Broadway musicals Annie and Big River.
-He worked as an extra in Dawson's Creek (starring Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito).
-He paid his way through college working as a bookkeeper at his hometown bank and on the college maintenance crew, scrubbing toilets and mopping floors.
+He attended Northeast State in DeKalb County, through a full tuition theater scholarship, acting in the Broadway musicals Annie and Big River.
+He was first introduced to film by working as a production assistant and background extra on Dawson's Creek (Joshua Jackson, Katie Holmes, James Van Der Beek) and Tim Burton's Big Fish (Ewan McGregor, Steve Buscemi, Danny DeVito).
+He paid the rest of his way through college by working as a bookkeeper in his hometown bank and on the college landscaping crew.
 Having a close relationship with his parents and brother, he later transferred in-state to Auburn University where he and his brother were roommates.

-Lingerfelt continued his humanitarian efforts (Egypt '07, Mongolia '08, Syria, Israel and Palestine '10, Liberia '11).
-In 2010, he served as an American representative at the Institute of Middle Eastern Studies Conference in Beirut, Lebanon which focused on cross-cultural dialogue among youth peace movements.
-In 2011, he volunteered to write, produce and direct a documentary on microlending in Liberia for the Peachtree Presbyerian Church in Atlanta.
-The church now uses the documentary People Who Make a Difference at their annual humanitarian missions gala.
+Lingerfelt continued his humanitarian efforts (Egypt '07, Mongolia '08, Syria, Israel, Palestine '10, Liberia '11).
+In 2010, he served as an American representative at the Institute of Middle Eastern Studies Conference in Beirut, Lebanon.
+The focus of the conference was cross-cultural dialogue among Christian and Muslim youth peace movements.
+In 2011, he wrote, produced, and directed a documentary on microlending in Liberia for Atlanta's Peachtree Presbyerian Church, which the church used at their annual humanitarian missions galas.

-He served as the keynote speaker at the 2012 Kiwanis Conference in Birmingham.
+Following Liberia, Lingerfelt served as the keynote speaker at the Kiwanis Conference in Birmingham, 2012.
 His topic was microlending and ethical methods in humanitarian efforts.